-Labdoor analyzed 20 best-selling ginseng supplements in the United States for ginsenoside content, pesticide residues, and heavy metal (arsenic, silver, bismuth, cadmium, lead, antimony) contamination.
+Labdoor analyzed 6 of the best-selling ginseng supplements in the United States for ginsenoside content, pesticide residues, and heavy metal (arsenic, cadmium, and lead) contamination.

 Analytical Chemistry Methods: HPLC (High Performance Liquid Chromatography) to quantify ginsenoside content; ICP-OES (Inductively Coupled Plasma - Optical Emission Spectrometry) to quantify heavy metal load; GC-MS (Gas Chromatography - Mass Spectrometry) to quantify pesticide residue levels.